ComHem/sermo-event-api/README.md

   - `outbound` - sent from bot or agent applications to all applications, including customer.
   - `internal` - sent from and to all applications _except_ for customer applications.
 - `type` sets which type of event it is, e.i. text, typing, heartbeat, handover, etc.
 - `userId` is an unique id for the customers/users.
-For the web a new unique id is generated for every new visit while for Messenger the user id connected to the facebook account will be used which is persistent over time.

 The events are all listed below and described in more detail in following sections: